 What screams fun and memorable more than a private tour to the mud volcano and salt mine?

-Around an hour’s drive from Cartagena, the Volcan de Lodo El Totumo (aka the Mud Volcano) is kind of similar to the Dead Sea, as bathing here is not just fun, but it’s also great for your skin!
+This is a popular day trip from Cartagena since it’s only an hour’s drive away.
+The Volcan de Lodo El Totumo (aka the Mud Volcano) is kind of similar to the Dead Sea, as bathing here is not just fun, but it’s also great for your skin!
 The mud here has healing properties, as it’s full of calcium, iron, magnesium, and many other micronutrients that help your skin.

 Getting dirty is what this experience is all about, so prepare to jump into the mud and indulge in an enjoyable mud bath!
 As you can see in the photo above, the volcano isn’t particularly high, at around 15 meters (49 feet) tall, so don’t worry about going for a hike.